couchbase/couchstore/file_format.md

 Since version 12, CRC32C (Castagnoli) is used, as some processors provide instructions for accelerating its computation.

-Support for encryption is introduced in version 14.
-The file header format is the same as in version 13.
+Version 14 introduces support for encryption and adds the position of the previous header to the file header.
+The position is all ones if there is no previous header.

 Values in the body of a file header: